 Bed rest is advised for the initial few weeks and is followed by bracing.
 This option can be used in unstable injuries too.
-External orthosis is chosen as per level of the injury.
+The external orthosis is chosen as per level of the injury.

 Bracing is continued for 8–12 weeks in cervical injuries and 12–24 weeks in thoracolumbar injuries.
-This is the time taken for the frcture to heal sufficiently to bear the load.
+This is the time taken for the fracture to heal sufficiently to bear the load.

 Prolonged bed rest as definitive treatment may be advised in rare cases of patients unwilling to undergo bracing or surgery or are unsuitable for that treatment because of severe preexisting deformity, morbid obesity, or medical problems etc.

-In some patients, non operative treatment of may lead to chronic pain at a later date.
+In some patients, nonoperative treatment may lead to chronic pain at a later date.

 Operative Treatment of Spine Injuries